Group Testing: An Information Theory Perspective: Separate decoding of items

 The quantities $c(\delta')$ and $c_{\rho}(\delta')$ are related to concentration bounds arising in the analysis, as we discuss in the proof outline below.
-Explicit expressions for these quantities can be found in \cite{Sca17b}, but they are omitted here since they are somewhat complicated and do not provide significant insight.
+Explicit expressions for these quantities can be found in \cite{Sca17b}, but they are omitted here since they are somewhat complicated.
 For both the noiseless and symmetric noise models, in the limit as $\alpha \to 0$, the rate comes within a $\ln 2$ factor of the channel capacity, which cannot be exceeded by any group testing algorithm (see Theorem \ref{thm:capcap}).
 In \cite{laarhoven-1}, characterizations of the mutual information $I_1$ in \eqref{eq:I1_intro} were also given for a variety of other noisy group testing models.

 \paragraph{Overview of proof of Theorem \ref{thm:separate}} As stated following \eqref{eq:separate_dec}, the decoder for a given item performs a binary hypothesis test to determine whether the item is defective.
 As a result, analysing the error probability amounts to characterizing the probabilities of false positives and false negatives in the recovery.